 For this reason, we encourage you to place your release request as soon as you are running low on coffee.
 Do not wait until you have run out of coffee to place your next order!

 Yes!
 Consolidation often takes the form of a mixed pallet, with coffee from both Ally and other suppliers combined.
-As a complimentary service, we are available to arrange the freight shipping for consolidated delivery orders in which the coffee purchased from Ally represents at least 50% of the total weight.
+We are available to arrange the freight shipping for consolidated delivery orders in which the coffee purchased from Ally represents at least 50% of the total weight.
 In the case of consolidations, you must provide the Delivery Orders for the other coffees; Ally cannot request release of coffee that belongs to another importer or to you.
 Please note that pick up may be delayed until the warehouse receives Delivery Orders for all coffees in the combined order.